 |

 An employee is better educated, trained, or has more experience. | The employee can do more in less time due to refined skills and the ability to learn fast.
-The employee also recognizes that doing it right the first time on specific tasks may require slightly more time but will save revisions later. |
+The employee also recognizes that doing it right the first time on specific tasks may require slightly more time, but it will save on revisions later. |

 |

-The employee is motivated and engaged in the workplace. | The employee feels valued and appreciated; that the worker contributes to the “bigger picture” and is in some way rewarded.
+The employee is motivated and engaged in the workplace. | The employee feels valued and appreciated, knowing that they contribute to the “bigger picture” and are in some way rewarded.
 This results in greater loyalty, dedication, and willingness to work harder. |

 |

-The employee has better relationships and connections. | The employee has strong interpersonal communication skills and, as a result, can get answers quickly, can utilize a network to get things done faster, can lead as well as be supportive, etc. |
+The employee has better relationships and connections. | The employee possesses strong interpersonal communication skills, which enable them to obtain answers quickly, utilize their network to expedite tasks, and lead as well as provide support. |

 |